 Then Nathanael started developing red patches on his face.
 At the time, it still made far more sense to assume he had gotten a bug bite or come down with a virus.
-But when they made an appointment, the doctor didn’t know what it was.
+But the doctor didn’t know what it was when they made an appointment.
 October rolled around.

 They tested him for mono multiple times, each negative.
 They were referred to GI and infectious disease specialists but struggled to fit into clinics’ busy schedules.
 Maggie took him to an herbalist for anti-inflammatory support, but it was not enough.
 “Every day as we were waiting for our appointments—because it was scheduled out so many weeks in advance—I watched my son deteriorate before my eyes.”

-Nathanael’s condition was not immediately life-threatening, but it was clear he was seriously ill.
+Nathanael’s condition was not immediately life-threatening, but he was clearly seriously ill.
 The infectious disease specialist had seen countless cases of mono but knew this was not one of them.
 So she went to get her colleague, a doctor in the rheumatology department.

 Nathanael went to the hospital to undergo intense treatment.
 There was no time to process, and there was also no time to understand or prepare for the side effects.
 The family was provided sheets of material to read on the chemistry and effects of the drugs, but it would’ve been easier to read Homer in ancient Greek than know what was going on from those papers.